datavisionint/laravel-mlipa/README.md

      * required to create the table by running the migration */
     'log_events' => true,

     /**
+     * The model to be used for payouts, incase you wish to change the model usde or database
+     * table name, extend this model and then change the $table property.
+     */
+    'payout_model' => MlipaPayout::class,

+    /**
+     * The model to be used for collections.
+Incase you wish to change the model used
+     * or database table name, extend this model and then change $table property */
+    'collection_model' => MlipaCollection::class,

+    /**
      * The root URL of the M-lipa requests